Noise2Recon: Enabling Joint MRI Reconstruction and Denoising with Semi-Supervised and Self-Supervised Learning: Preliminaries

 \subsection{Unsupervised Image Denoising}

-Unsupervised denoising techniques can be formulated by selecting an example $x_i$, corrupting the example with a known or expected signal corruption model $\Psi$, and training a model to recover the original signal $x_i$ from the corrupted signal $\Psi(x_i)$.
+Unsupervised denoising techniques can be formulated by selecting an example \RV{$y^{(u)}_i$} from an unsupervised dataset \RV{$|\mathcal{D}^{(u)}|$}, corrupting the example with a known or expected signal corruption model $\Psi$, and training a model to recover the original signal \RV{$y^{(u)}_i$} from the corrupted signal \RV{$\Psi(y^{(u)}_i)$}.
 More formally this can be written as

-where $\mathcal{L}$ is an arbitrary regression loss function that is often chosen to be the $\ell_1$ loss \cite{zhao2016loss}.
-When calculated over complex images, $l_1$ loss corresponds to the absolute value of the complex loss, defined by its Euclidean norm.